The Apollonian structure of integer superharmonic matrices: Introduction

-This theorem implies that the boundary of the set of integer superharmonic matrices looks like the surface displayed in \fref{cone}: it is a union of slope-1 cones whose bases are the circles $C \in \B$ and whose peaks are the matrices $A_C$.
+\begin{theorem} $A \in S_2$ is integer superharmonic if and only if either $A \leq A_C$ for some circle $C \in \B$, or $\trace(A)\leq 0$. \end{theorem} This theorem implies that the boundary of the set of integer superharmonic matrices looks like the surface displayed in \fref{cone}: it is a union of slope-1 cones whose bases are the circles $C \in \B$ and whose peaks are the matrices $A_C$.
 Here we have identified $S_2$ with $\R^3$ with coordinates $(x_1,x_2,r)$, and $\mathcal{B}$ lies in the $r=0$ plane.
-This embedding has the property that the intersection of the cone
+Note that this embedding of $S_2$ with $\R^3$ has the property that the downset of a matrix $A$ is the slope-1 downward cone in $\R^3$ whose vertex corresponds to $A$.
+In particular, the intersection of the cone